 Tracheostomy tube - eatingTrach - eating

 Most people with a tracheostomy tube will be able to eat normally.
-However, swallowing food or liquid may feel differently.
+However, it may feel different when you swallow foods or liquids.

 Eating and Tracheostomy Tubes

-When you get your tracheostomy tube, or trach, you will not be able to eat right away.
-Instead, you will get nutrients through an IV (a intravenous catheter placed in a vein) or a feeding tube.
+When you get your tracheostomy tube, or trach, you may be first started on a liquid or very soft diet.
+Later the trach tube will be changed to a smaller size which will make swallowing easier.
+In some cases, your health care provider will tell you not to eat right away if there is a concern that your swallowing is impaired.
+Instead, you will get nutrients through an IV (an intravenous catheter placed in a vein) or a feeding tube.
+However, this is not common.

 - The speech therapist may perform some tests to look for problems and make sure you are safe.

-- The therapist will show you step by step how to eat and will be able to help you take your first bites.
+- The therapist will show you how to eat and will be able to help you take your first bites.

 Certain factors may make eating or swallowing harder, such as: